 The program is underway, but those interested are able to still apply for the next time the program will be offered.
 The program will be open to new entries for the summer of 2024.

 Space is limited as registration is offered on a first-come, first-served basis.
 You must be a veteran, veteran spouse, or dependent of a veteran and have a business concept to pursue to be eligible to participate.
 All classes will be on Rider's Lawrenceville, NJ campus.

 Those interested should complete the application.
 Notifications of acceptance will be sent upon review.

 The Center for Entrepreneurial Studies at Rider University offers a free, seven-week entrepreneurship program during the beginning of the summer.
 This program invites veterans to develop a business concept and explore the feasibility of that concept for a new venture idea or to grow an existing business.
 The class size is limited to 20 students to allow for instructor feedback and individualized attention, which is vital during the development of the business concept and feasibility study.
 All classes will take place at Rider’s Lawrenceville campus.

-Each veteran will receive classroom instruction, one-on-one mentoring, access to Rider University resources, and plenty of feedback.
+Each veteran will receive access to Rider University library resources, and plenty of feedback.
 This program can be taken for college credit as well.
 Rider’s Office of Veterans and Military Affairs will work with applicants to determine eligibility for veterans benefits.
-If taken as a paid for credit course, the co-pay mentioned below would not apply.

 Upon completion of the program, veterans can apply for one year of mentoring as they pursue their venture dreams.

-This program has been made possible through our partnership with our gold sponsors, New Jersey Bankers Charitable Foundation and The Uncommon Individual Foundation, who share our vision of helping foster veterans’ personal and professional growth through entrepreneurial training.
+This program is made possible through our partnership with the The Uncommon Individual Foundation, who shares our vision of helping foster veterans’ personal and professional growth through entrepreneurial training.